oas-tools/oas-tools/README.md

 # oas-tools

-Middlewares to use on NodeJS applications working with OpenAPI Specification (v3) and.
+Middlewares to use on NodeJS applications working with OpenAPI Specification (v3).

 The folder oas-tools inside /src contains the project as a npm module, ready to be placed inside node_modules and used.